KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 # Step 9
-So far things have been not very interesting.
-That's why in the next step I am going to make the program to be able to upgrade Research.
-I will need to somehow make it finds the upgrade buttons.
+So far, things haven’t been very interesting.
+That’s why in the next step I’m going to make the program capable of upgrading Research.
+I’ll need to figure out a way for it to locate the upgrade buttons.

 ![research-upgrade-button](/static/img/egg-inc/research-upgrade-button.png)

-Fortunately, I have done this before.
-The high level idea is to first pixelate the screenshot.
-Crop out the green button from it and save it as a template.
-After that apply template matching to find the positions of buttons in the pixelated screenshot.
-In the end project the positions back to the positions in the default screenshot and Voila the program knows where to press.
+Fortunately, I’ve done this before.
+The high-level idea is to first pixelate the screenshot, crop out the green button, and save it as a template.
+Then, apply template matching to identify the positions of the buttons in the pixelated screenshot.
+Finally, map these positions back to the original screenshot, and voilà—the program knows where to press!

 Let's start coding!
 Create `research.py` under `research`.